RTEMS/rtems-docs/c-user/config/mpci.rst

 CONSTANT:
     ``CONFIGURE_MP_APPLICATION``

-DATA TYPE:
+OPTION TYPE:
-    Boolean feature macro.

-RANGE:
-    Defined or undefined.
+    This configuration option is a boolean feature define.

-DEFAULT VALUE:
+DEFAULT CONFIGURATION:
-    This is not defined by default.
+    If this configuration option is undefined, then the multiprocessing services are not initialized.

 DESCRIPTION:
-    This configuration parameter must be defined to indicate that the application intends to be part of a multiprocessing configuration.
-Additional configuration parameters are assumed to be provided.
+    This configuration option is defined to indicate that the application intends to be part of a multiprocessing configuration.
+Additional configuration options are assumed to be provided.

 NOTES:
     This has no impact unless RTEMS was built with the